Gisele-123/smartmotos_backend/README.md

 https://smartmotos-backend.onrender.com

 ### Passenger Endpoints:
-POST /api/passenger/signup: Create a new passenger.
+POST /api/signup: Create a new passenger.

-POST /api/passenger/login: Login a passenger and get a JWT token.
+POST /api/login: Login a passenger and get a JWT token.

 GET /api/bookings: View all bookings made by the passenger.

+POST /api/booking: new booking

 DELETE /api/bookings/<booking_id>: Cancel a booking.